 In addition to its positive portrayal of Catrin Cole and other women in the war effort, I also liked the way Their Finest shone a light on the role of writers in the making of films and the writing process.

 There were sad moments in Their Finest, some of which felt contrived.
-But then it occurred to me, perhaps it wasn't so?
-With blitz bombs raining down on London, life could end so suddenly and without rhyme, reason or warning.
+But then it occurred to me: perhaps it wasn't so?
+With blitz bombs raining down on London, life could end suddenly, without rhyme, reason or warning.

 © 2017 Robert Fairhead

 N.B.
 You might like to read another Tall And True post about the book on which the film was based, Their Finest by Lissa Evans (November 2017).